patriot21/gradle-example/README.md

-This project is for showing people how GIT works.
+This project is an example of how to build Java projects with gradle.

+*Building*
+Run 'gradle build'

+*Deploying*
+Run 'gradle uploadArchives'